5. Equation and models

 In this example, EdgeInverseLength is a built-in model for the inverse length between nodes on an edge.
 Potential@n0 and Potential@n1 is the Potential node solution on the nodes at the end of the edge.
 These edge quantities are created using the devsim.edge_from_node_model().
 In addition, the devsim.edge_average_model() can be used to create edge models in terms of node model quantities.

-Edge models automatically created for a region are listed in Table 4.2.
+Edge models automatically created for a region are listed in Edge models defined on each region of a device.

 Edge Model